 Requirement 2: You are in the United States, American Samoa, or a port-of-entry to the United States or American Samoa because of human trafficking.

-In the above question called Am I eligible for a T-visa?, we list the requirements that you have to meet to be eligible to apply for a T-visa.
+In the question, Am I eligible for a T-visa?, we list all of the requirements that you have to meet to be eligible to apply for a T-visa.
 In this section, we explain the second requirement in detail.

 Requirement 2: You are in the United States, American Samoa, or a port-of-entry to the United States or American Samoa because of human trafficking (known as being "present because of human trafficking").

 To be eligible for a T-visa, you must be in the United States (or American Samoa or a port-of-entry into the United States) because of a severe form of trafficking.
 In other words, if you came to the U.S. because of force, coercion, or fraud and you are now being forced to work (in a prison-like workshop or as an agricultural laborer, for example) or perform sex acts for money (i.e., prostitution), you may satisfy this requirement.
 However, if you came to the U.S. on your own and then sometime later you were forced / tricked into labor or prostitution, you may not meet this eligibility requirement.1 Please talk to an immigration lawyer about your specific situation to be sure.
 You can find free and paid lawyers on our Finding a Lawyer page.